charya-s/obsidian-sync/05 - Content Creation/YouTube/Video Ideas/Throne and Liberty Pay-to-Win.md

 - Hell, monetization has gotten so silly that we’re sold early access for the price of a triple A game and we’re asked to pay the price of TWO triple A games to alpha test an MMO!
 - That’s where we are.
 We’re so far gone we’re paying developers money to do their job!
 - That’s the current state of MMOs and truth be told, I personally don’t know if we can ever go back.
+- This isn’t a problem is most other genres either.
+Can you imagine the backlash if Valorant made it so that you had to pay real money to use a specific gun?
+Or if Elden Ring sold its best weapons for real money or in a battle pass?
+- Of course, not, because players of many others genres still have reasonable standards.
-- We’ve already pretty much made it clear that we’re okay with it and they know that now and that, unfortunately, is on all of us, so at the very least, I hope that going forward, as a community, we can at least call it like we see it.
+- We, as MMO players, have pretty much made it clear that we’re okay with pay-to-win and they know that now and that, unfortunately, is on all of us, so at the very least, I hope that going forward, as a community, we can maybe just call it like we see it.
-- Maybe you don’t care about the pay-to-win, and that’s fine, to each their own, but again, at the very least, let’s get rid of dumb labels like pay-to-progress-faster and pay-for-convenience.
+- Maybe you don’t care about the pay-to-win, and that’s fine, to each their own, right, but again, at the very least, let’s get rid of these dumb labels like pay-to-progress-faster and pay-for-convenience.
-- Let’s call pay-to-win, pay-to-win, we have to stop letting these studios convince us otherwise.
+- Let’s call pay-to-win, pay-to-win, because we have to stop letting these studios convince us otherwise.
 ### Outro
 *Duration: 50s.*
 - So there you have it.